Florida Firm Foundation

 Direct premiums written by property/casualty insurance companies in Florida totaled $44.9 billion in 2015.
 In addition, premiums written by life/health insurance companies totaled $45.3 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).

-The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
+The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane, storm or wildfire.
 The total value of insured coastal property in Florida was $2.9 trillion in 2012, accounting for 79 percent of the state’s total insurance property exposure, according to AIR Worldwide Corporation.
 Seven of the 10 costliest hurricanes in U.S. history have impacted Florida.
 Six of the storms affecting Florida occurred within just two years: 2004 and 2005.
-In addition, Florida ranked tenth in the nation for wildfires in 2014, with 2,436 fires.
+In addition, Florida ranked sixth in the nation for wildfires in 2014, with 2,436 fires.
 It ranked tenth by number of acres burned with 101,599 acres.